 The OKR formula is designed to be flexible enough to fit most purposes.
 Yet many organizations treat it as a rigid framework and refuse to deviate from a prescriptive methodology.
 This is a recipe for disaster.

-Before you implement OKRs, we recommend setting basic rules for how OKRs will function at your company.
-These rules define how OKRs work in your teams and your organization.
-Specifically, there are three elements to consider: cadence, check-in process, and OKR creation.
+Before you implement this goal-setting methodology, we recommend setting basic rules for how OKRs will function at your company.
+These rules define how goals work in your teams and your organization.
+Specifically, there are three elements to consider: cadence, check-in process, and creation.

-Now you’ve set the basic rules of your OKR program, you’re ready to start rolling out the framework across your organization.
+Now you’ve set the basic rules of your program, you’re ready to start rolling out the framework across your organization.
 Remember: OKRs stand for Objectives and Key Results.
-You should be able to sum up your OKR in one sentence: I will [objective] as measured by [key result].
+You should be able to sum up your goal in one sentence: I will [objective] as measured by [key result].

 Start off by co-creating top-level objectives for your organization.
 These are the pillars of your strategy for the next year.
 They’re the important and substantial activities that lead to the success of your mission.
 Crowdsource ideas from stakeholders across your organization and refine them with in-depth analysis from your top brass.